openwdl/wdl/versions/development/SPEC.md

 }
 ```

+Within the list of call input bindings, the name of an input may be provided by itself (without an expression) to implicitly bind a workflow-scoped value with the same name: `{input: x, y=b, z}` is equivalent to `{input: x=x, y=b, z=z}`.

 #### Call Input Blocks

 As mentioned above, call inputs should be provided via call inputs (`call my_task { input: x = 5 }`), or else they will become workflow inputs (`"my_workflow.my_task.x": 5`) and prevent the workflow from being composed as a subworkflow.